TheSoundOfAIOSR/website/content/_index.md

 * The [selected topic](/docs/resources/topic_selection/) is about creating a Sampler powered by a NeuralNet synthesizer that generates guitar sounds with text descriptors and voice inputs, does it sound complex ? let's look at it simply with this word collection :

 {{<image src="/images/guitar_acoustic.png" >}}

+* The final paper titled From Words to Sound: Neural Audio Synthesis of Guitar Sounds with Timbral Descriptors has been submitted and accepted for the [2022 Conference on AI Music Creativity](https://2022.aimusiccreativity.org/).
+You can read the paper at the link above or visit the [companion website](https://thesoundofaiosr.github.io/Paper_Companion/) to check out some examples of the generated sounds.

 ## Kickoff video
 {{< youtube "Ir_H4FUZPQM" >}}